Pravko-Solutions/FlashLearn/README.md

-# Flash Learn - Integrate LLM in any pipeline
+# Flash Learn - Never train another ML model again
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)  ![Pure Python](https://img.shields.io/badge/Python-Pure-blue)  ![Test Coverage](https://img.shields.io/badge/Coverage-95%25-brightgreen) ![Code Size](https://img.shields.io/github/languages/code-size/Pravko-Solutions/FlashLearn)

 FlashLearn provides a simple interface and orchestration **(up to 1000 calls/min)** for incorporating **Agent LLMs** into your typical workflows and ETL pipelines.
 Conduct data transformations, classifications, summarizations, rewriting, and custom multi-step tasks, just like you’d do with any standard ML library, harnessing the power of LLMs under the hood.
 Each **step and task has a compact JSON definition** which makes pipelines simple to understand and maintain.
 It supports **LiteLLM**, **Ollama**, **OpenAI**, **DeepSeek**, and all other OpenAI-compatible clients.